dipeshm01/NederlandseTaal/knm/Nederland-7.md

 Als er iets verandert in je persoonlijke situatie, moet je dat doorgeven.
 Bijvoorbeeld als je gaat trouwen, scheiden of verhuizen.
+  > If something changes in your personal situation, you must report it.
+    For example if you are getting married, divorced or moving.

 Heb je een kind gekregen?
 Dan moet je aangifte doen van de geboorte.
 Veranderingen doorgeven doe je bij de **afdeling Burgerzaken.**
+  > Did you have a child?
+    Then you must register the birth.
+    You can report changes to the **Burgerzaken department**

 Wil je een huis huren?
 Of wil je een opleiding doen?
 Dan moet je soms een uittreksel van de BRP aanvragen.
 Dat is een officieel papier met je persoonlijke gegevens.
+  > Do you want to rent a house?
+Or do you want to do a training?
+    Then you sometimes have to request an extract from the BRP.
+    That is an official paper with your personal information.

 Je gaat ook naar de afdeling Burgerzaken als je een document nodig hebt, zoals een paspoort, een ID-kaart of een rijbewijs.
 Of als je een document wilt verlengen.
+  > You also go to the Civil Affairs department if you need a document, such as a passport, ID card or driver's license.
+    Or if you want to renew a document.

 Ben je je paspoort, verblijfsvergunning of ID-kaart kwijt of is het gestolen?
 Dan moet je dit bij de gemeente melden.